jvanasco/pyramid_session_redis/README.md

 A. Serialization is used at two points

-* Serializing the session data.
+* Serializing the Session data.
-  This is handled by `pickle`.
-Session data is created on the server by your application and stays on the server, so `pickle` is safe to use in this context.
-If you wish to avoid `pickle` or use another encoder can override this with a custom JSON, msgpack or other (de)serialization routine.
+  The server-side data serialization is handled by `pickle`.
+This Session data is created on the server by your application and remains on the server. `pickle` is safe to use in this context, as user-generated payloads can not be introduced to these (de)serialization routines.
+If you wish to avoid `pickle`, or your prefer to use another encoder, you can easily specify a different (de)serialization routine such as a custom JSON, msgpack or pretty much anything else.

 * Serializing the `session_id` to encode into a signed cookie.
-  Originally this was handled by `pickle` (de)serialization (<= v1.5.0), but this step been removed (v1.5.1) as the default id generation creates a cookie-safe value and leveraging `pickle` in this context was a security risk.
+  This library uses `WebOb.cookies.SignedSerializer` to securely manage a HMAC signature of the `session_id` combined with a site-secret.
+The library allows for a custom replacement to be provided as well.

+  In the original library, the session id and signature were turned into a cookie-safe value via `pickle` (de)serialization - a detail that remained in this library through `<=v1.5.0`.
+This approach was identified as a security risk, and was removed from this library starting in `v1.5.1`.

 Examples